-VI.
-QUERY REWRITING FOR ONLINE QUERY PROCESSING
+5. QUERY REWRITING FOR ONLINE QUERY PROCESSING

 In this section we extend the techniques of the previous section so that it can be used in an online query processing method where the result tuples are cleaned at query time.
-Certain tuples that do not satisfy the query constraints, but are relevant to the user, need to be retrieved, ranked and shown to the user.
-The process also needs to be efficient, since the time that the users are willing to wait before results are shown to them is very small.
+Two challenges need to be addressed to do this effectively.
+First, certain tuples that do not satisfy the query constraints, but are relevant to the user, need to be retrieved, ranked and shown to the user.
+Second, the process needs to be efficient, since the time that the users are willing to wait before results are shown to them is very small.
 We show our query rewriting mechanisms aimed at addressing both.

-We begin by executing the user's query $(Q^)$ on the database.
+We begin by executing the user's query (Q^) on the database.
 We store the retrieved results, but do not show them to the user immediately.
 We then find rewritten queries that are most likely to retrieve clean tuples.
 We do that in a two-stage process: we first expand the query to increase the precision, and then relax the query by deleting some constraints (to increase the recall).

-A. Increasing the precision of rewritten queries
+5.1 Increasing the precision of rewritten queries

-We can improve precision by adding relevant constraints to the query $Q^$ given by the user.
-For example, when a user issues the query Model = Civic, we can expand the query to add relevant constraints Make = Honda, Country = Japan, Size = Mid-Size.
+Since our data sources are inherently noisy, it is important that we do not retrieve tuples that are obviously incorrect.
+Doing so will improve not only the quality of the result tuples, but also the efficiency of the system.
+We can improve precision by adding relevant constraints to the query Q^ given by the user.
+For example, when a user issues the query Model = Civic, we can expand the query to add relevant constraints Make = Honda, Country = Japan, Size =

+Mid-Size.
 These additions capture the essence of the query - because they limit the results to the specific kind of car the user is probably looking for.
 These expanded structured queries generated from the user's query are called ESQs.

-Each user query $Q^$ is a select query with one or more attribute-value pairs as constraints.
-In order to create an ESQ, we will have to add highly correlated constraints to $Q^$ .
+Each user query Q^ is a select query with one or more attribute-value pairs as constraints.
+In order to create an ESQ, we will have to add highly correlated constraints to Q^ .

 Searching for correlated constraints to add requires Bayesian inference, which is an expensive operation.
-Therefore, when searching for constraints to add to $Q^$ , we restrict the search to the union of all the attributes in the Markov blanket [31].
+Therefore, when searching for constraints to add to Q^ , we restrict the search to the union of all the attributes in the Markov blanket [16].
 The Markov blanket of an attribute comprises its children, its parents, and its children's other parents.
 It is the set of attributes whose value being given, the node becomes independent of all other nodes in the network.
 Thus, it makes sense to consider these nodes when finding correlated attributes.
 This correlation is computed using the Bayes Network that was learned offline on a sample database (recall the architecture of BayesWipe in Figure 1.)

-Given a $Q^$ , we attempt to generate multiple ESQs that maximizes both the relevance of the results and the coverage of the queries of the solution space.
+Given a Q^ , we attempt to generate multiple ESQs that maximizes both the relevance of the results and the coverage of the queries of the solution space.